haidog-yaqub/MeanFlow/README.md

 ## 📢 News

-Sorry, I’ve been busy with other projects lately and haven’t updated this repo.
+Sorry, I’ve been busy with other projects lately and haven’t updated this repo to support more functions.

 Recently, [rcm](https://github.com/NVlabs/rcm) released JVP in Triton, which is insane — now you can use Flash Attention + MeanFlow.